- History and Traditions

 - 30 credits of Social Science courses completed, such as courses in American government, anthropology, behavioral disabilities, economics, human development, political science, psychology, sociology, social work, and gender and women's studies.
 Applicants who do not meet this criterion cannot be considered for admission.

-- An approved statistics course taken within seven years from date of graduation with a grade of C or better.
-Applicants who have not completed an approved course may be considered for admission to the M.S.W.
-Program, but must complete an approved stats course.
+- An approved statistics course taken within five years from academic year of graduation to the academic year of enrollment in the Part-Time Program, with a grade of C or better.
+Applicants who have not completed an approved course may be considered for admission to the MSW Program, but must complete an approved stats course.
 The academic advisors can assist with ideas on how to meet this requirement.

 Tuition and Fees